RAE Larynx: Design

-In 1925, the RAE was ordered to build a prototype anti-shipping missile that could fly at 190 mph with 100 lb of explosives, soon increased to 200 lb, for 200 to 300 mi, not dissimilar to the bomb-load of the new Fairey Fox.
-The aircraft that emerged was the Larynx, a small monoplane powered by a 200 hp Armstrong Siddeley Lynx IV engine, that gave it a maximum speed of 200 mph, faster than contemporary fighter aircraft.
+In 1925, the RAE was ordered to build a prototype anti-shipping missile that could fly at 190 mph with 100 lb of explosives, soon increased to 200 lb for 200 to 300 mi not dissimilar to the bomb-load of the new Fairey Fox.
+The aircraft that emerged was the Larynx, a small monoplane powered by a 200 hp Armstrong Siddeley Lynx IV engine, that gave it a maximum speed of 200 mph faster than contemporary fighter aircraft.
 The aircraft had the autopilot that had been developed by Professor Archibald Low during the First World War.

 Just before testing began the Admiralty dropped a requirement for radio control in favour of an autopilot and a device powered by the engine to measure distance flown.
-Wireless control needed the operator be see the Larynx but the navy wanted a flying bomb that was not reliant on another aircraft carrying the operator, since a 'shepherding' aircraft would not always be available.
+Wireless control needed the operator to see the Larynx but the navy wanted a flying bomb that was not reliant on another aircraft carrying the operator, since a 'shepherding' aircraft would not always be available.
 The cost of this was a dramatic loss of the accuracy needed to hit a ship, especially at 300 mi.